gristlabs/grist-help/help/references-lookups.md

 Because lookupOne is creating a reference to a record, we can use dot notation to look up additional fields in that record.

-In the example above, `Sponsors.lookupOne(Contact_Email=$Registration_Email)` is checking if a Contact Email from the Sponsors table matches a Registration Email from the Attendees table.
+In the [example](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/1) above, `Sponsors.lookupOne(Contact_Email=$Registration_Email)` is checking if a Contact Email from the Sponsors table matches a Registration Email from the All Registrations table.

 What if we also wanted to look up the sponsor level?

-We can add `.SponsorLevel` to the lookupOne formula, and, if a match is found, look up the sponsor level column for the matched record.
+We can add `.Sponsor_Level` to the lookupOne formula, and, if a match is found, look up the value in the sponsor level column for the matched record.

-The entire formula would be `Sponsors.lookupOne(Contact_Email=$Registration_Email).SponsorLevel`.
+The entire formula would be `Sponsors.lookupOne(Contact_Email=$Registration_Email).Sponsor_Level`.

 <span class="screenshot-large">*![sponsor-level-lookupone](images/references-lookups/sponsor-level-lookupone.png)*</span>

-Now, we have the Sponsor Level listed in the Attendee table for those attendees whose emails also appear on the sponsor list.
+Now, we have the Sponsor Level listed in the All Registrations table for those attendees whose emails also appear on the sponsor list.

 Understanding record sets
 ---------------